tuanlda78202/gpt-oss-amd/CONTRIBUTING.md

 - Answer questions in issues and discussions
 - Review pull requests
-- Share your Leo experience with the community
+- Share your `gpt-oss-amd` experience with the community

 ## Development Workflow